Reviewed Jun 4, 2026

 U.S. import tariff cost starts with the HTS classification, then adds country- and program-specific treatment such as Section 301, Section 232, preference programs, or AD/CVD risk.
 The correct answer depends on product facts, origin, entry date, and official source updates.

-Source: USITC / Federal Register / CBP source registryRefreshed May 8, 2026Official source Spotted an error?
+Source: USITC / Federal Register / CBP source registryRefreshed Jun 3, 2026Official source Spotted an error?

-Start with the HTS code
+Start with the HTS code, not only a product phrase

-Add country and program overlays
+Add country of origin and program overlays

-Watch the effective date
+Watch the effective date and source freshness

 FAQ